• Skip to content

 Seek Training Resources in Advance

 Please peruse resources created by Google Meet, Zoom, and Panopto before you start.
-Please also watch the recorded webinars made by Champlain faculty and staff, and attend live trainings as available.
 These resources are very helpful, and we appreciate you using them before seeking help from ChampSupport.

 Practice Every Platform You Plan to Use, and Don’t Spend Time on Others